Estimated reading time: 10 minutes

 Living root bridge in monsoon

-You can visit living root bridge during monsoon but with lots of care since steps leading to the living root bridge becomes more slippery in monsoon so climb with utmost care.
+You can visit the living root bridge during monsoon but with lots of care since steps leading to the living root bridge become more slippery in monsoon, so climb with utmost care.

-You can also venture around Mawphlnur and Mawlyngbna in monsoon and enjoy closeness with nature amidst scenic setup.
+You can also venture around Mawphlnur and Mawlyngbna in monsoon and enjoy closeness with nature amidst scenic nature.

 Did you like this post or have any feedback?
 Please let me know in the comments section below!
 Or, if you have any further questions, feel free to ask.

-Check our blog monsoon road trip in Meghalaya to know how to plan and places to visit and stay in details.
+Check our blog 15 Best Waterfalls to Visit in Meghalaya in Monsoon to know how to plan and places to visit and stay in detail.